The legal framework for not-for-profit, non-governmental organizations ("NGOs") in South Africa consists of four primary tiers.

 The Revenue Laws Amendment Act, No. 60 of 2008 amended section 18A of the Income Tax Act to allow donations made to certain specialized agencies operating in South Africa to be deductible.
-The amendment covers agencies such as: the International Labour Organisation, the World Health Organisation, the Food and Agriculture Organisation of the United Nations, and the International Monetary Fund.
+The amendment covers agencies such as: the International Labour Organization, the World Health Organization, the Food and Agriculture Organization of the United Nations, and the International Monetary Fund.

 The new Companies Act (No. 71 of 2008) was signed into law in April 2009 and entered into force on May 1, 2011.
 It changed the way in which non-profit companies are incorporated and regulated.
 The new Companies Act establishes two categories of companies: 1) non-profit companies, and 2) profit companies.
 The Act contains a special set of fundamental principles that are applicable to non-profit companies and clearly sets out which parts of the Act are applicable to non-profit companies.
 Effective May 1, 2011, pre-existing non-profit companies incorporated under the old Companies Act of 1973 (known as section 21 companies), are governed by the new Companies Act.
 These pre-existing companies have until April 30, 2013 to file a Memorandum of Incorporation and change their name, without charge, to bring them in accordance with the new Act.